ImperialCollegeLondon/IM-MAG-Data-Processing-Tools/README.md

 - [install it with pipx](https://pypa.github.io/pipx/docs/#pipx-install) or with pip if you must.
 - Run `mag --help` or `mag countdown` on the command line to check it installed ok

+### Command examples

+- `mag countdown` - How long untill IMAP launh?
+- `mag check-gap --mode normalE8 folder/burst_data20230112-11h23-bad-time-fine.csv` - list all gaps in timestamps and sequence counters in science data csv file

 ## Developer Quick start

 - install vs code and docker (tested on windows with WSL2 and docker desktop)
 - clone the repository
 - open the repo in vscode and switch to the dev container (CTRL-P -> Reopen in dev container)
 - open a terminal and run `poetry install` to restore dependencies
-- run the code within poetry in a virtual environment: `poetry run mag hello bob`
+- run the code within poetry in a virtual environment: `poetry run mag --help`
-- or run the code with python3 in a virtual environment: `poetry shell` and `poetry install` to setup env and then `python3 src/main.py hello alice` or even just `mag hello charlie` works because the command is actually installed in the virtual env.
+- or run the code with python3 in a virtual environment: `poetry shell` and `poetry install` to setup env and then `python3 src/main.py countdown`.
+Just calling `mag countdown` also works because the command is actually installed in the virtual env.
 - One click to run the tests and generate coverage: `./build.sh`
 - One click to package the app into the /dist folder: `./pack.sh`
 - One click to run the tests and package the app across multiple versions of python 3.9, 3.10, 3.11 etc: `./build-all.sh`